 Being a small city, Harlem does not have a public transit system used by locals to get to and from work.

-The per capita income in Harlem in 2010 was $16,955, which is low income relative to Montana and the nation.
-This equates to an annual income of $67,820 for a family of four.
+The per capita income in Harlem in 2010 was $18,228, which is low income relative to Montana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,912 for a family of four.
 However, Harlem contains both very wealthy and poor people as well.
-Harlem also has one of the higher rates of people living in poverty in the nation, with 33.92% of its population below the federal poverty line.

 Harlem is an extremely ethnically-diverse city.
 The people who call Harlem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harlem residents report their race to be Native American, followed by White.
 Important ancestries of people in Harlem include Irish, Norwegian, English, and French .